French Press Iced Coffee: An Overview

 You’ll never be bored with the variety of non-dairy milk alternatives available!
 There’s something for everybody’s taste buds.
 There are now soy, coconut, and oat milk available, and they are great substitutes for regular milk.

-Add nut milk to your French press iced coffee: almond or cashew milk can provide a nutty and velvety finish that adds beauty to your drink.
+Almond or cashew milk can provide a nutty and velvety finish that adds beauty to your drink.